o355/PyWeather/README.md

 ## Welcome to PyWeather (0.4.2 beta)!
 Viewing the weather in a terminal has never been so much fun.

+## Hiatus Notice:
+I'm out of my hiatus, and PyWeather is back in full development.
+I'll be striving to get around 75-90 minutes of coding time a day, as that amount of time generally allows for implementing a feature.
+Of course, more complex features take longer.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are somewhat stable milestones of PyWeather, things may or may not work.
 If you update from GitHub, I may push updates that entirely break PyWeather, so please, take caution!